 It is safe for women to travel alone in Tirana, and most people will probably go out of their way to help in any way, but you should avoid walking in remote areas and alone at night.

 In general Tirana and Albania are very safe, Albanians are kind people and would go above and beyond to help other people, especially foreigners.

-Albania’s bad reputation is hard to shake, although it is really a relatively safe place to visit.
+Albania’s bad reputation is hard to shake, although it is a relatively safe place to visit.

-Violent crime is very rare in Tirana compared to other big cities of the world.
+Violent crime is very rare in Tirana compared to other big cities in the world.

 Most violent crimes that occur in Tirana come down to blood feuds between two or more families.